 Flat feet should be treated immediately if you are experiencing any pain or imbalance.
 Simple remedies can also be changing your footwear or using ice/heat to the swollen area.
 Flat feet can also be treated by obtaining an orthotic device.
 The podiatrist will provide a custom-made device that you put in your shoes to comfort and support your feet.
 Another treatment option is to participate in stretching exercises to relieve pain.
 Physical therapy is another option that your podiatrist may suggest.
 You can also have medication prescribe

 Contact Our Podiatrist in Westbury That Accepts Medicaid Today!

 Feet pain is not easy to deal with and can worsen if it’s not treated properly.
 Flat feet, also known as pes planus, is an example of a condition that can cause this pain.
-At Charles Evan Center, we provide podiatry services!
+At CEC Health Center, we provide podiatry services!
 Please visit our facility today if you’re interested in seeing a Podiatrist in Westbury That Accepts Medicaid.